aaeon-kunyi/meta-srg52x/README.rst

 ===============================================

-if you want get offical support please contact Sales/PM of AAOEN and offical repository should be is `AAEONT IOT <https://github.com/AaeonIot/meta-srg52x>`_.
+if you want get offical support please contact Sales/PM of AAOEN and offical repository should be is `AAEON IOT <https://github.com/AaeonIot/meta-srg52x>`_.

 meta-srg52x
 ===========